salma-91/HBaseGuideBook/README.md

 # HBaseGuideBook

-Example 3-1: Shows how to use the cell scanner:
+Example 3-1.
+Shows how to use the cell scanner:

 Example 3-2.
 Example application inserting data into HBase: PutExample.java

 Example 3-3.
 Shows the use of the client side write buffer: BufferedMutatorExample.java

 Example 3-4.
-Example using the client-side write buffer
+Example using the client-side write buffer: PutWriteBufferExample1.java

 Example 3-5.
-Example inserting data into HBase using a list
+Example inserting data into HBase using a list: PutListExample.java

 Example 3-6.
 Example inserting a faulty column family into HBase